pepurion/aleph/content/Character/Character File.md

-Descriptions of all important attributes within your character sheet/file, in order of operations required upon creating a character.
+Descriptions of all important attributes within your character file, in order of appearance during character creation.

 ---
 ## Level